-The Living Wage Foundation has today announced new rates for the ‘real’ Living wage of £9.50 per hour and a higher rate of £10.85 in London.
-The Government’s so-called ‘National Living Wage’ is currently £8.72, with lower National Minimum Wage rates for younger workers.
+The Living Wage Foundation has today announced new rates for the real Living wage of £9.90 per hour and a higher rate of £11.05 in London.
+The Government’s so-called ‘National Living Wage’ is currently £8.91, which is set to rise to £9.50 in April, with lower National Minimum Wage rates for younger workers.

 Paddy Lillis – Usdaw General Secretary says:

 “As recognised by the Living Wage Foundation’s ‘Living Hours’ campaign, improving hourly pay alone is not enough.
 We need to look at security of employment, availability of hours and guaranteed contracts, to ensure workers have a weekly income that they can live on.
-That is why Usdaw is campaigning for a New Deal for Workers to help ensure that our coronavirus recovery delivers workplace fairness.
+That is why Usdaw is campaigning for a New Deal for Workers to help ensure that the coronavirus recovery delivers workplace fairness.”

 Notes for editors: